flybywiresim/aircraft/fbw-a32nx/docs/a320-simvars.md

     - Number
     - vapp calculated for config full whether A32NX_VSPEEDS_LANDING_CONF3 or not
     - is mach corrected

-- A32NX_TRK_FPA_MODE_ACTIVE
-    - Bool
-    - True if TRK/FPA mode is active

-- A32NX_AUTOPILOT_TRACK_SELECTED
-    - Degrees
-    - The selected track in the FCU

-- A32NX_AUTOPILOT_FPA_SELECTED
-    - Degrees
-    - The selected flight path angle in the FCU

 - A32NX_APU_EGT_CAUTION
     - `Arinc429Word<Celsius>`